Skip to content

 • School of Music will be implementing mandatory anti-racism training.

-• "Belonging at Yale, 2021-2026" is the name for the university’s activities to "enhance diversity, support equity, and promote an environment of welcome, inclusion, and respect" and includes developing "online educational programs on antiracism, implicit bias, bystander intervention, and other topics and skills" for students, faculty, and staff.
+• The University plans to develop "online educational programs on antiracism, implicit bias, bystander intervention, and other topics and skills" for students, faculty, and staff.

 Curriculum Changes and Requirements